SlOneRPC/RPF-Converter/README.md

 To use this:
 - **Addon Vehicles** - provide a folder called input containing .rpf's and run the exe.
 - **Replace Vehicles** - provide folders within input containing replacement models, meta files will be generated from running the tool
-- **Modkit fixer** - provide a root directory to scan for duplicate ids
+- **Texture Resizer** - provide a folder called input containing .ytd files to be resized.